-From the pool of submissions, FreshGrass organizers invite four finalists to compete for the FreshGrass Banjo Award.
+From the pool of submissions, FreshGrass organizers invite three finalists to compete for the FreshGrass Banjo Award.
 On the festival weekend, the finalists travel to North Adams and perform in front of a jury and a large live audience.
 The jury will select a runner-up and winner, and they will be announced on Sunday afternoon from the main stage.

 If you have any questions, please do not hesitate to contact us at: email@example.com.

 Growing up in Dublin, Ryan, 22, grew up in Dublin and performed regularly in the city’s extensive music scene.
 A clawhammer master, his music is steeped with old-time Irish flare.

 All three finalists will get the following:

 • $500 award grant each (but you must show up on the festival weekend and perform in the competition in order to collect this)